-Research by the Uptime Institute, report Uptime Institute data shows outage are common, costly and preventable, published in June 2018, shows half of companies has had a power outage in the last three years.
+Research by the Uptime Institute, shows outage are common, costly and preventable.
+The report, published in June 2018, shows half of companies has had a power outage in the last three years.
 Expensive outages: costs are regularly over $250,000.
 This is against the odds since utility companies publicly announce availabilities of over 99.9%.
 Even more disturbing: the number of operators reporting outages are increasing.

 The most common reason for an outage is on-site power: 33% of respondents has had at least one failure during last year.
 Network failures account for 30%, while IT or software errors are to blame in 28% of the reported cases.
 Outsourcing the data center doesn’t seem to help: 31% of the respondents reported failures in the last year.